letsencrypt/website/upcoming-features.md

 top_graphic: 1
 ---

-## ECDSA Intermediates
+## ECDSA Root and Intermediates

-* ETA: Before March 31, 2017
+* ETA: Before September 1, 2017

-Let's Encrypt only signs end-entity certificates with RSA intermediates.
-We will add the ability to have end-entity certs signed by an ECDSA intermediate.
+Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
+Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.

 # Completed Features